 Andrea also holds a BA International (law and French), awarded (with First Class Honours, outstanding performance) jointly by the National University of Ireland, Galway (NUIG) and the University of Poitiers, France.
 In addition, she graduated with an LL.B.
 (Bachelor of Laws) and an LL.M. in International and Comparative Disability Law and Policy, with First Class Honours (2nd in class), from NUIG.
 Andrea is also a qualified solicitor, having graduated at the Law Society of Ireland.
 Furthermore, she holds a University Teaching Qualification (Basis Kwalificatie Onderwijs, BKO).

 Before working at Maastricht University, Andrea worked in professional legal practice for many years, mainly in the areas of contract law and employment law.
 Andrea also worked for free legal advice centres on pro bono disability rights cases.

-Andrea’s current research interests lie in the areas of international and European disability law, EU equality law, the right to inclusive education and the case law of the European Court of Human Rights.
+Andrea’s current research interests lie in the areas of international and European disability law, EU equality and non-discrimination law, the right to inclusive education and the case law of the European Court of Human Rights.
 She has published widely in academic journals and books and has written major thematic reports for, among others, the European Commission and the Council of Europe.